 Ginseng’s ginsenosides modulate both the immune system and the inflammation response.

-These properties can help ease symptoms, improve quality of life, and even improve survival rates for a wide array of health conditions including: (34, 35, 36)
+Ginseng’s properties can help ease symptoms, improve quality of life, and even improve survival rates for a wide array of health conditions, including:

 - chronic fatigue syndrome